ForNeVeR/O21/docs/resources.md

 - `*.DAT` — game level files in ASCII.
 See [#24][issue.24] for the current progress on their documenting.
 - `*.WAV` — various sound effects.
 See [#12][issue.12] for the current progress on identifying each file.
 - `*.SCR` — BMP (can be opened by [ImageGlass][image-glass] at least) files with level backgrounds.
 Seem to be in the BMP format.
 See [#17][issue.17] on the current progress on figuring out the details.
-- `U95_BRIC.DLL` — a 16-bit DLL file with brick graphics in its embedded resources.
+- `U95_BRIC.DLL` — a 16-bit DLL (aka "[Win16 NE][win16-ne]") file with brick graphics in its embedded resources.
 - `U95_PIC.DLL` — a 16-bit DLL file with enemy graphics in its embedded resources
 - `U95.EXE` — the main game executable file.
-Also a 16-bit PE file containing some game graphics (UI elements, player sprite, bullet sprites, mines and certain enemies, bonus items).
+Also a 16-bit NE file containing some game graphics (UI elements, player sprite, bullet sprites, mines and certain enemies, bonus items).
 - `U95.HLP` — game help file.
 We were unable to open it so far.
 See [#19][issue.19] for the current progress on presenting it in the game.
 - `U95.MID` — a MIDI file with the in-game music.
 See [#20][issue.20] for the current progress on playing it.

 Sprite Format
 -------------

-16-bit PE files (`.DLL` and `.EXE`) that contain sprites can be opened by [eXeScope][exe-scope].
+16-bit NE files (`.DLL` and `.EXE`) that contain sprites can be opened by [eXeScope][exe-scope].

-Every sprite contained in the PE files to consist of two bitmaps: one for the color data and another one for the transparency mask.
+Every sprite contained in the NE files to consist of two bitmaps: one for the color data and another one for the transparency mask.

 There's also a resource `15/1` in each file that seems to contain some kind of meta-information about the files (the file names corresponding to resources, at least).